Goal in sight for Lane Cove Sport and Recreation Facility

 The design reflects three phases of concept development and input which began with a scope brief developed in consultation with the Recreation Precinct Liaison Committee.
 Following this, in 2018 an Expressions of Interest (EOI) to potential operators took place and in 2020 Council asked for the community's feedback on the concepts that were developed from submissions received during the EOI response phase.
 The feedback from the community consultation and further stakeholder engagement led to the final design being refined in March/April 2021.

-As part of the Development Application process, the relevant design and planning documents are on public exhibition until 30 June 2021.
-Comments on the Application can be submitted to Council email@example.com.
+As part of the Development Application process, the relevant design and planning documents were on public exhibition until 30 June 2021 (this DA exhibition period was twice as long as a standard exhibition).
 The application will be assessed by an independent consultant town planner who will prepare a report on the application for consideration and determination by the Sydney North Planning Panel.

 The preparation of a Development Application represents a significant milestone for Council and the community as the planning determination will underpin the future of the Sport and Recreation Facility within Lane Cove.